 Is air duct cleaning necessary?

 If you want to breathe clean, filtered air, then yes, it is necessary to have your ducts professionally cleaned every five to eight years.
 Ductwork cleaning removes any contaminants from these pipes including dust, pollen, bacteria, and mold.
 Without quality duct cleaning service, you and your family are at a higher risk of breathing polluted air.
-Keep your family and your coworkers healthy by remembering to schedule regular duct cleaning service with the team of professionals at Atlantic Duct Cleaning.
+Keep your family and your co-workers healthy by remembering to schedule regular duct cleaning service with the team of professionals at Atlantic Duct Cleaning.

 What is a professional dryer vent cleaning?

 During a dryer vent cleaning, our team will remove all traces of lint and dust buildup from your dryer and its vents.
 If lint is not properly removed, it can begin to hold moisture and increase your risk for an electrical fire.
-Not only will a professional dryer vent cleaning make your home a safer one, it will help increase the energy efficiency of your machine.
+Not only will a professional dryer vent cleaning make your home a safer one, but it will also help increase the energy efficiency of your machine.
 Without lint build up, your machine will be able to dry clothing in less time and with less energy.

 How often should your dryer ventilation system be cleaned?